oneapi-src/oneDNN/doc/advanced/experimental.md

 For the case above, the number of non-zero elements for the source tensor is calculated as max(4 * 1000000 * (1 - 0.99)), 1).

-@warning
-- Enabling experimental features does not guarantee that the library will utilize them
-- Enabling experimental features might change the accuracy of oneDNN primitives

 #### Limitations
 * This functionality is not supported for SYCL and OpenCL runtimes
 * The interoperability API for sparse memory is not provided